wting/gitsessions.vim/README.md

 ## Acknowledgement

-This plugin is based on the comments in Vim Wikia's [Go Away And Come Back][vw] entry.
+This plugin is based on Vim Wikia's [Go Away And Come Back][vw] entry.

 ## License